 A table laid out with wine glasses, bottles and a plate of finger food in Sighnaghi, Georgia.

-Ready for a wine degustation at Giuaani outside Sighnaghi.
+Our wine degustation at Giuaani outside Sighnaghi.

 Ninotsminda Cathedral, a partially ruined brick church with frescoes in Kakheti, Georgia.